SwedbankPay/developer.swedbankpay.com/old-implementations/index.md

 ---

-If you are a **new merchant** getting started with your implementation, [Checkout v3][payments-only] is everything you need.
-The implementations in this section will be maintained, but our focus area going forward, where new features are going to be added, is Checkout v3.
+If you are a **new merchant** getting started with your implementation, [Digital Payments][payments-only] is everything you need.
+The implementations in this section will be maintained, but our focus area going forward, where new features are going to be added, is Digital Payments.

-If you are an existing merchant already using the Checkout v2, Payment Menu v2 or Payment Instruments v1, we recommend switching to [Checkout v3][payments-only] for an even better payment experience.
+If you are an existing merchant already using the Checkout v2, Payment Menu v2 or Payment Instruments v1, we recommend switching to [Digital Payments][payments-only] for an even better payment experience.
 A migration guide is coming shortly.

 Even though we rearranged our menu, the implementation sections remain the same, and no documentation has been deleted.
 Follow the links below or in the sidebar